 - It would take about 20 minutes for you to get to Nanzenji temple.
 You could check out the view from the Sanmon Gate.

 - Walk further down, and you’ll find yourself at the Keage Incline.
+A defunct railway track.
 A great photo spot during autumn and cherry blossom season.
 Especially the cherry blossom season.

 - Take the same bus to Gion, the most famous Geisha district.
 If you are lucky, you could spot one!